jtirila/simple-file-etl/README.md

 ## Introduction

-This project will be an attempt to write a simple generic tool tasks with the following requirements, or a subset of them depending on the final scope:
+This project will be an attempt to write a simple generic tool for tasks with the following requirements, or a subset of them depending on the final scope:
  * Read at least json and csv data and validate, filter and transform some fields using Python
  * Restructure the object relations to reflect some internal application logic not present in the original records